 Preserving the past for the future

-TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two existing heritage buildings in Sydney’s “Sandstone Precinct” on Bridge Street.
+TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two prominent, Government owned sandstone buildings in Sydney’s “Sandstone Precinct” on Bridge Street; the Lands and Education Department Buildings.
+Constructed between c1876-1892 and c1912-1930 respectively, both buildings are listed on the State Heritage Register.
+The project involves extensive renovations to deliver a 6-Star luxury hotel.

-A new steel and glass domed diagrid roof is to be constructed at roof level of the Lands Building, housing a restaurant and bar area with views of the Harbour Bridge.
-The diagrid consists of a delicate steel shell structure, and requires shading to control temperature within the space.
-In response, the TTW team has developed an innovative glazing system with interstitial timber slats.
+A new steel and glass-domed diagrid roof was also constructed at roof level of the Lands Building, housing a restaurant and bar area with views of the Harbour Bridge.
+The diagrid consists of a delicate steel shell structure and requires shading to control the temperature within the space.
+In response, our team of experts developed an innovative glazing system with interstitial timber slats.

 Client: Pontiac Land Group